 New Design of Distance Protection for Smart Grid Applications

 Smart grids of the future will have new challenging requirements for the protection elements regarding selectivity and dependability.
-The load flow will be increasing, the magnitude and direction of load flow may be changing frequently and even the network topology will be more complex than today.
-This paper presents a new design of distance protection which perfectly fits to the requirements of the smart grid of the future.
+The load flow will be increasing, the magnitude and direction of load flow may frequently be changing, and even the network topology will be more complex than today.
+This paper presents a new design of distance protection that perfectly fits the requirements of the smart grid of the future.

-The impedance measurement is based on the calculation of the load compensated fault reactance X and from line resistance separated fault resistance.
-This method is applied for phase to ground as well as phase to phase faults.
+The impedance measurement is based on the calculation of the load compensated fault reactance X and from the line, resistance separated fault resistance.
+This method is applied for the phase to the ground as well as phase-to-phase faults.
 Separation of the fault resistance improves the accuracy of the impedance calculation.
-The method reduces the negative influence of fault resistance during high load flow and minimizes the risk of wrong pickup during high load condition.
-Once a fault is detected it is very important to select the faulted loop to calculate the impedance to the fault.
-For complicated faults in the complex network of a smart grid this can be a challenging task with a certain risk of non-selective fault clearance.
-In the past the loop selection was done by a so called decision tree, in which several criteria were applied sequentially to find the faulted loop.
+The method reduces the negative influence of fault resistance during high load flow and minimizes the risk of the wrong pickup during high load conditions.
+Once a fault is detected, it is very crucial to select the faulted loop to calculate the impedance to the fault.
+For complicated faults in the complex network of a smart grid, this can be a challenging task with a certain risk of non-selective fault clearance.
+In the past, the loop selection was done by a so-called decision tree, in which several criteria were applied sequentially to find the faulted loop.
 Thereby, only the result from one criterion selects the faulted loop.
 The new approach is different.
-Several criteria based on magnitudes of voltages and currents, changes in voltages and currents, symmetrical components or impedances are applied in parallel.
-The results of each single criterion are weighted and combined to get a final result for the selection of the faulted loop.
-With this principle the efficiency of the loop selection has been optimized to different network topologies by changing the weights of each criterion.
+Several criteria are based on magnitudes of voltages and currents, changes in voltages and currents, symmetrical components, or impedances are applied in parallel.
+The results of every single criterion are weighted and combined to get a final result for the selection of the faulted loop.
+With this principle, the efficiency of the loop selection has been optimized to different network topologies by changing the weights of each criterion.
 The same principle is applied to the directional element.
-Multiple criteria based on actual voltages, memorized voltages, symmetrical components or delta quantities are applied in parallel.
-The final result is obtained as a weighted combination of the result of each single criterion.
+Multiple criteria based on actual voltages, memorized voltages, symmetrical components, or delta quantities are applied in parallel.
+The final result is obtained as a weighted combination of the result of every single criterion.

 Communication Aided Protection Schemes and their Implementation and Testing with State-of-the-Art Technologies

-Electrical power systems and the related protection and control systems evolve over time.
+Electrical power systems and the related protection and control systems evolve.
 Systems get extended, and the existing parts have to be adapted to the new configuration.
 While extending the primary system is more straightforward in most cases, the adaption of the protection system can be more challenging if the topology of the primary system is essentially changed.
 The adaption of protection settings is not sufficient to cope with such situations.
-New protections concepts or improved information exchange between protection relays may be required.
-This paper describes an electrical power system with five terminals that evolved over time and how recent technologies were applied for upgrading the protection system and how the testing of the system was performed.
+New protection concepts or improved information exchange between protection relays may be required.
+This paper describes an electrical power system with five terminals that evolved and how recent technologies were applied for upgrading the protection system and how the testing of the system was performed.

 Download full papers at the end of this page